htso/Algo-Strategy-Backtesting/README.md

     set.seed(99989)
     M = matrix(rnorm(N*TT, mean=0, sd=1), ncol=N, nrow=TT)

-Pick an even number `S`, which, as I'll explain below, should be more than 6 and less than 20.
-Let's use 10.
+Pick an _even_ number `S`, which, as I'll explain below, should be more than 6 and less than 20.

     S = 10